jugyo/sbts/README.md

     cs jugyo/sbts

-The sbts command will be installed under ~/bin.
+The command will be installed to ~/bin/sbts.

 Usage
 ----